How To Edit Your WordPress User Profile

 - About Yourself

-Please refer to the screenshot above as you work through the descriptions below.
+Please refer to the above screenshot as you work through the sections below.

-As we’ve already described, you can access your profile screen by clicking on the “Howdy, User Name” section at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.
+As previously mentioned, you can access your profile by clicking on the “Howdy, User Name” section, located on the top right-hand side of the screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options

-Tip: If you experience any issues when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If you experience any issues trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

-WordPress lets you customize the look of your WordPress Dashboard by selecting a global color scheme …
+You can customize the look of your WordPress Dashboard by selecting a new WordPress admin color scheme.

-WordPress User Profile: Changing The Default WordPress Color Scheme
+WordPress User Profile: Changing And Customizing Your Default WordPress Color Scheme

-You can choose a new color scheme for your WordPress dashboard area from the default choices, or add a custom color scheme using WordPress plugins …
+You can choose a different color scheme for your site’s admin area using the default choices provided in this section or add a custom color scheme using various WordPress plugins.

-The Toolbar displays at the very top of your Dashboard screen and provides you (and your registered site users) with access to a range of useful admin functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar appears at the very top of your admin screen and provides you (and other logged-in users) with access to useful functions, features, information, and shortcuts.

-Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Toolbar in your WP dashboard area.
+Note: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WordPress admin area.

 Profile > Name

-We have created a tutorial that shows you how to do this here:
+For a step-by-step tutorial that shows you how to do this, go here:

-You can edit the First Name and Last Name data in this section.
+Change your First Name and Last Name details in this section.

 Profile > Contact Info

-If you have another website or blog that you would like to display in your profile, then enter the address for that website or blog instead.
+If you have another website that you would like to promote in your profile, then enter the address of that website instead.

 Profile > About Yourself